 Here is what makes Edmonton unique:

-Innovation: Edmonton is the place for you to take a risk, run with an idea and to start something new to change your neighbourhood, the city and even the world.
-Edmonton invented the foodbank and the North American Fringe theatre movement; Edmonton launched major global corporations like Stantec, PCL, The Running Room, Telus, Shaw, Ledcor and Bioware; and Edmonton is a global leader in recycling and waste management.
-“At its best, this is a place for builders and creators.”—Mayor Don Iveson.
+Innovation: Edmonton is a place where people take risks.
+Run with a new idea start something new to change your neighbourhood, the city and even the world.
+Edmonton invented the food bank and the North American Fringe theatre movement.
+It has also launched major global corporations like Stantec, PCL, The Running Room, Telus, Shaw, Ledcor and Bioware; and Edmonton is a global leader in recycling and waste management.
+“At its best, this is a place for builders and creators.” -Mayor Don Iveson.

 River Valley: Edmonton’s downtown overlooks the city’s greatest asset – the North Saskatchewan River Valley.
 18,000 acres of biking, hiking, skiing and walking trails run through the city along the edges of the North Saskatchewan River.
 Edmonton has the longest interlinked stretch of urban parkland in North America - bigger than Stanley Park in Vancouver or Central Park in New York.

 Sports & Fitness: Edmonton is home to several professional sports teams, including the Edmonton Oilers and Edmonton Eskimos.
 Edmonton hosts major international competitions, like the FIFA Women’s World Cup 2015.
-Edmonton has world class athletics facilities, like the Royal Glenora Club, Kinsmen Sports Centre, the City of Edmonton’s recreation centres and Rogers Place (Edmonton’s newest hockey arena, slated to open for the 2016-17 NHL season).
+Edmonton has world class athletics facilities, like the Royal Glenora Club, Kinsmen Sports Centre, the City of Edmonton’s recreation centres and Rogers Place.

 Shopping: Edmonton features fabulous shopping, from hip boutique shopping along Whyte Avenue to West Edmonton Mall, one of the world’s largest shopping complexes spanning 48 city blocks with more than 800 stores and attractions.
 Edmonton is also known for its numerous farmers markets, Night Market and crafts fairs.